 Home improvements make your home a better, more pleasant place to live as well as adding to its value.
 Then, surely, home improvements must be a good thing, right?
 Generally speaking, yes.
-There are, however, some home improvements that could turn your neighbors into your enemies in San Antonio Area .
+There are, however, some home improvements that could turn your neighbors into your enemies in San Antonio and Surrounding Cities. .

 1. Fixing Drainage Problems